GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 An added benefit is that people who add your server to favorites will still be able to find and connect to your server, even if you change hosting provider and/or the IP / port of your server.
 This was something that previously was impossible.

-Advantages of using GSLT
+# Advantages of using GSLT
 GSLT creates a persistent token for your game server.
 This allows any users who have favorited your server to still find your server if you to change your servers IP details.
 This is very useful if you change your server/hosting provider.
 Allowing your regular players to easily connect to your new server.

 # Currently Supported Servers
-Counter-Strike: Global Offensive
+* Counter-Strike: Global Offensive
-Team Fortress 2 (GSLT not yet required for public servers)
+* Team Fortress 2 (GSLT not yet required for public servers)

-FOr further infomation see this useful blog post: [http://dathost.net/blog/important-information-regarding-our-csgo-servers/](http://dathost.net/blog/important-information-regarding-our-csgo-servers/)
+For further infomation see this useful blog post: [http://dathost.net/blog/important-information-regarding-our-csgo-servers/](http://dathost.net/blog/important-information-regarding-our-csgo-servers/)